 Offer to drive your teen to a local church, mosque, or temple to learn about different faiths.
 If you’re willing to let them explore their beliefs, they will be more likely to discuss their views and make informed choices.

 5. Boost their self-esteem

 Many teenagers struggle with low self-esteem.
 Try to boost their confidence by teaching them how to believe in themselves and the power of positive thinking.

 Be sure to make a note of what your teen does well and any progress they make.
 Thank your teen when they remember to clean their room.
 Compliment them when their grades improve.
+You can use cunning a little and buy assignments online for your child.
+It will boost grades and will make school less of a disaster.
 Providing unconditional love and support will help reinforce your teen’s sense of self-worth and reduce the likelihood they’ll engage in high-risk behaviors, which can help keep them happy and healthy through their teen years.